alberto-it/Contact-Mgmt-System/README.md

 6. Export contacts to a text file
 7. Quit

-Follow the prompts to interact with the system and manage your contacts.
+Follow the prompts to interact with the system and manage contacts.

 Adding contacts (choice 1)...